-Prearranged train path Any train path created by the allocation body on request by the the programming process, or on periodic updates.
+Preconstructed train path Any train path created by the allocation body without a request the programming process, or on periodic updates.

+Regular train path

-Preconstructed train path Any train path created by the allocation body without a request transport, except for cases assimilated to passenger trains.
+Any train path defined in the service timetable, created during transport, except for cases assimilated to passenger trains.
 By default, any train which is not comparable to a passenger train, a service train or a running light.